 The list includes a mix of higher level reflections and a few more practical items.

-These learnings are not meant to be taken as advice, since everyone is different and what works for me may not work . . .
+These learnings are not meant to be taken as advice, since everyone is different and what . . .